Thompsons Road Upgrade Project, Melbourne, Australia

-Upgrade works between the Western Port Highway and the South Gippsland Highway will include the addition of three lanes in each direction with double right-turn lanes at intersections, enhanced intersections at Lyndhurst Boulevard, Missens Road and Evans Road, and construction of a shared path along the north side of the road.
+Upgrade works between the Western Port Highway and the South Gippsland Highway include the addition of three lanes in each direction with double right-turn lanes at intersections, enhanced intersections at Lyndhurst Boulevard, Missens Road and Evans Road, and construction of a shared path along the north side of the road.

 Thompsons Road upgrade stage one details

-Stage one of the project will upgrade the Thompsons Road from Marriot Boulevard to the South Gippsland Highway, with the addition of three lanes in each direction.
+Stage one of the project upgrades the Thompsons Road from Marriot Boulevard to the South Gippsland Highway, with the addition of three lanes in each direction.
 New paths and enhanced lighting on the roads will be added to provide safe travel for pedestrians, cyclists and drivers and also improve connection to the Merinda Park train station.

 The level crossing on the Cranbourne railway line at Lyndhurst will be removed to overcome ground water challenges in the region.
 The six-lane bridge, to be built over the railway line, will consist of two separate structures with three lanes each and a shared path.

 Stage one construction began in December 2016 and is scheduled to be completed by late 2018.